 South Seas Island Resort

-About three hours southwest of Orlando, on dreamy Captiva Island, South Seas Island Resort offers a wide array of accommodation options, including spacious villas with separate living and sleeping areas.
+About four hours southwest of Orlando, on dreamy Captiva Island, South Seas Island Resort offers a wide array of accommodation options, including spacious villas with separate living and sleeping areas.
 There are beaches on both the Gulf of Mexico and Pine Island Sound and nearly two dozen pools, including zero-entry pools perfect for little ones.
 The resort’s Camp Skullywags is offered in the summer for children ages 3-11 and includes activities like undersea exploration, whacky watersports, and mad science experiments.
 There is also a Turtle Tot program for toddlers and their parents.
 The place is large and sprawling, with the feel of an upscale, beautifully landscaped gated community.

 Omni Amelia Island Plantation Resort